robinkrahl/LrMediaWiki/README.md

 ## Developer information

 LrMediaWiki is developed in Lua using the [Lightroom SDK][lrsdk].
 It is released under the MIT/X11 license.
-LrMediaWiki should work with all Lightroom 5 and 6 installations both on Windows and on Mac OS.
+LrMediaWiki works with Lightroom 4, 5 and 6/CC installations – both on Windows and on OS X.

 ### Code structure

 The plugin code is located in the `mediawiki.lrdevplugin` directory.
 `Info.lua` defines the plugin metadata to be read by Lightroom.
 `MediaWikiExportServiceProvider.lua` defines the user interfaces and passes all necessary information to `MediaWikiInterface.lua`.
 This file evaluates the user input and prepares the file description and the file itself for the MediaWiki upload.
 The upload is done in `MediaWikiApi.lua`.
 `MediaWikiUtils.lua` provides common utility functions, and `MediaWikiMetadataProvider.lua` defines the custom metadata containing e. g. the file description and additional categories and templates.